-In a large mixing bowl stir together your sauce mixture.
+In a large mixing bowl, stir together your sauce mixture.
 The sauce usually includes condensed cream of mushroom soup, black pepper, cheese, other liquids, and desired spices.
 Stir in the beans.
-Transfer mixture to a casserole dish.
+Transfer the mixture to a casserole dish.

 Step 3: Bake the green bean casserole.